The Legend of Heroes: Trails in the Sky SC: Release

 The game was released in Japan for Windows on March 9, 2006 and for PlayStation Portable on September 27, 2007.
 Japan later received a PlayStation 3 port on April 25, 2013.
 English localizations were released for Windows and PSP on October 29, 2015.
 A remaster, The Legend of Heroes: Trails in the Sky SC Evolution, was developed by Paon DP and published by Kadokawa Games in Japan for the PlayStation Vita on December 10, 2015. iOS and Android versions were released by Broadmedia in Japan on March 23, 2016.

+Trails in the Sky 2nd Chapter

+Trails in the Sky 2nd Chapter, a remake following Trails in the Sky 1st Chapter, released on the Nintendo Switch, Nintendo Switch 2, PlayStation 5, and Windows on September 17, 2026.
+The remake adds a new graphical redesign, a re-orchestrated soundtrack,a full English and Japanese voice cast, and overall quality-of-life improvements.
+The remake also adds new gameplay features including new moves to combat a photo mode, and an overhauled fishing minigame.

 Reception

-Trails in the Sky SC received "generally favorable" reviews according to review aggregator Metacritic.
+Trails in the Sky SC received "generally favorable" reviews according to review aggregator website Metacritic.